R. J. Reynolds Tobacco Company: Reynolds Boulevard

 The first R. J. Reynolds buildings on present-day Reynolds Boulevard (formerly 33rd Street) were the three-story leaf buildings, the 2-1 building built in 1937 and the 2-2 building in 1955.
 These were named to the National Register of Historic Places in October 2017, and in October 2019 C.A.
 Harrison Cos.
 LLC, developer of Plant 64, announced the buildings would be renovated for loft apartments.

 Built in 1961 at a cost of $32 million ($271 million in 2023 dollars), the Whitaker Park plant had 790,300 square feet of manufacturing space and was considered "the world's largest and most modern cigarette-manufacturing plant".
 It was announced in May 2010 that cigarette manufacturing would cease at Whitaker Park; by mid-2011, this had been done.
 Manufacturing formerly performed at the Whitaker Park plant was consolidated in the more-modern Tobaccoville plant.
 On January 7, 2015, Reynolds announced that Whitaker Park was being donated to Whitaker Park Development Authority Inc., started in April 2011 by Winston-Salem Business Inc., the Winston-Salem Alliance and Wake Forest University.
 The 120-acre site and 13 buildings were officially transferred in 2017.
 In 2019 Cook Medical announced it would buy the 850,000-square-foot 601-1 building with plans to move its 650 employees there by 2022.
 As of October 2019, Hanesbrands had taken over space in the 426,800-square-foot 601-11 building as a distribution center, and Nature's Value bought that building in August 2021.

 On August 23, 2023, Cook Medical, which paid $4 million for its space in Whitaker Park in 2021, announced it would sell because the remote work trend meant it no longer needed the space.
 Purple Crow chief executive and president Dan Calhoun confirmed his company had a contract to buy the property.
 Purple Crow, which had already asked for incentives from the city, pledged in its incentive request to spend $50 million and create 274 jobs, nearly doubling its area work force.

-18 buildings and 100 acres in the area continue to be used for tobacco processing and warehousing.
+18 buildings and 100 acres in the area continued to be used for tobacco processing and warehousing as of 2023.

+On September 8, 2026, a mural showing 150 years of Reynolds history made its public debut.
+The wall of the Reynolds Central Distribution Center covers about 33,000 square feet.

+As of 2026 the Whitaker Park campus included Toyota Tsusho America, Wake Forest's Nano and Quantum Technologies Laboratory, 163 units of housing, and Second Harvest Food Bank.